High Stakes (2024)

-High Stakes (2024) was the 11th High Stakes professional wrestling event produced by Revolution Pro Wrestling that took place on 18 February 2024, at the Crystal Palace National Sports Centre in London.
+High Stakes (2024) was the 11th High Stakes professional wrestling event produced by Revolution Pro Wrestling (RevPro) that took place on 18 February 2024, at the Crystal Palace National Sports Centre in London.

-The event marked Will Ospreay's last Revolution Pro Wrestling appearance after his New Japan Pro Wrestling contract expired, and before making his permanent All Elite Wrestling appearance.
+The event marked Will Ospreay's last RevPro match before officially signing with All Elite Wrestling (AEW).
 All Elite Wrestling owner Tony Khan was present for the event, with Ospreay addressing him following the main event.

 Storylines

-The event featured eleven professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
+The event featured eleven professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines are produced on RevPro's weekly tour-based shows.